 Where does carbon monoxide come from?

-Carbon monoxide can be produced by the combustion that occurs from fossil fuel burning appliances like a furnace, clothes dryer, range, oven, water heater, or space heater.
+Carbon monoxide is produced by the combustion that occurs from fossil fuel burning appliances like a furnace, clothes dryer, range, oven, water heater, generators, or space heater.
 When appliances and vents work properly, and there is enough fresh air in your home to allow complete combustion, the trace amounts of CO produced are typically not dangerous.
 And normally, CO is safely vented outside your home.

 Why is carbon monoxide so dangerous?

 Carbon Monoxide robs you of what you need most: oxygen, which is carried to your cells and tissue by the hemoglobin in your blood.
 If you inhale CO, it quickly bonds with hemoglobin and displaces oxygen.
 This produces a toxic compound in your blood called carboxyhemoglobin (COHb).
 Carboxyhemoglobin produces flu-like symptoms, for example: headaches, fatigue, nausea, dizzy spells, confusion, and irritability.
 Since symptoms are similar to the flu, carbon monoxide poisoning can be misdiagnosed.
 As levels of COHb rise, victims suffer vomiting, loss of consciousness, and eventually brain damage or death.

 Who is at risk from carbon monoxide poisoning?

 Everyone is at risk from CO poisoning because everyone needs oxygen to survive.
 Medical experts believe some people maybe more vulnerable to CO poisoning: unborn babies, infants, children, seniors, and people with heart and lung problems due to higher metabolic rates.

 How can I help protect against carbon monoxide poisoning?